• Skip to primary navigation

 Vegetable soup is a popular and nutritious meal choice, packed with vitamins, minerals, and fiber.

-It can be as flavorful as it is healthy — especially when you give it a boost with herbs and spices.
+It can be as flavorful as it is healthy - especially when you give it a boost with herbs and spices like those in sweet-and-savory vegetable mixes for balanced meals.

 Adding herbs and spices to vegetable soup adds unique flavor notes to your favorite recipes-from simple tomato soup to complex East Indian curries.

-Here are the ten best herbs for vegetable soup that will enhance the flavors of your next batch:
+Here are the ten best herbs for vegetable soup that will improve the flavors of your next batch:

-- Oregano: This classic Italian seasoning takes bland soups from blah to breathtaking (especially those from regions near the Mediterranean Sea.).
+• Oregano: This classic Italian seasoning takes bland soups from blah to impressive (especially those from regions near the Mediterranean Sea.).

 What are The Elements of Vegetable Soup?